 The Constitution grants the freedom of speech to every citizen.
 Journalists value it more than anything else.
 Should the freedom of speech be unlimited?
 Would unlimited freedom of speech do mor

 The media often present a sanitized and one sided narrative of war, torture and other forms of violence that blots out the faces and silences the voices of many of the main victims: the refugees, the victims of unjust imprisonment and torture, and the immigrants virtually enslaved by their starvation and legal disenfranchisement.
 John and Ken probe the limits of the media representations of war and other forms of violence with renowned UC Berkeley professor Judith Butler, author of Frames of War: When Is Life Grievable?
-This program was recorded live at the Marsh Theatre in San Francisco.
+This program was recorded in front of a live audience at the Marsh Theatre in San Francisco.

 How do we see a war that is not occurring right in front of our eyes?
 The narration and media representations of war determines public perception, yet the images presented to us offer more than one perspective.
 Even with internet access, top-down narration is the dominant mode of public information.
 The narratives that reach us are incomplete—we hear detailed accounts of our side’s death toll, yet no recognition of how many “enemy” men, women, and children are killed.
 Are we hard-wired to care more for our own, or is sympathy more than just biological?
 With different environmental factors, could we care just as much about the “other”?
 John and Ken discuss with Judith Butler Live at the Marsh Theater in San Francisco, asking why we care for some strangers but not for others.